Definitions and Abbreviations

 All swimming pools contain some salt, since there is some salt in most of the chemicals used swimming pools.
 Salt, at levels around 2000 ppm, can be used to improve the subjective feel of the water.
 Most SWGs require salt levels around 3000 ppm, though some require higher levels.
 Salt can contribute to accelerated corrosion of some materials, especially some of the softer kinds of natural stone and inferior grades of stainless steel.
 Ocean water typically has salt levels around 35,000 ppm, more than ten times the levels commonly used with a SWG.

-Shocking is the process of raising your FC high enough to break down the CC that has formed, sometimes called breakpoint chlorination.
-"Shock" is a verb, not a noun!
-It is something you do to your pool, not a special product that you use.
-Any unstabilized chlorine is suitable to use in shocking.
+SLAMing is the process of raising your FC high and maintain it there to kill algae and break down any CC that may have formed.
+"Shock" is highly misused word, often used for a variety of purposes related to the same goals as SLAMing.
+SLAMing is something you do to your pool, not a special product that you use.
+Any unstabilized chlorine is suitable for use in SLAMing.

-A liquid, unstabilized chlorine that is suitable for shocking or normal chlorination.
+A liquid, unstabilized chlorine that is suitable for SLAMing or normal chlorination.
+This is the exact same thing as bleach, just at a higher concentration.
 It has minimal impact on pH and other water parameters.
 It comes in different strengths.
 The 12.5% strength is the most commonly used in pools and is easy to dose.
 Each ounce will raise 1000 gallons 1 ppm FC.

 Salt Water Chlorine Generator